Brute knocked partner unconscious in shower then beat her with curtain pole

 The court heard the victim fled from the house and sought help from a friend.

-Shaun Routledge, defending, said Perry has not history of domestic abuse with previous partners and there was no premeditation.

-Mr Routledge said the wound to the victim's cheek was caused by a punch, not the pole and that the attack happened after the couple had been drinking together all day.
+Shaun Routledge, defending, said the wound to the victim's cheek was caused by a punch, not the pole and that the attack happened after the couple had been drinking all day.